 How many times have you read that coffee grounds will keep slugs away from your plants?
 Some even say that coffee grounds will kill slugs.
 They don’t.
 Studies have shown that a concentrated caffeine spray will kill slugs and snails but coffee grounds contain very little caffeine: coffee grounds don’t even deter slugs, as Robert Pavlis demonstrated.
 It’s easy to see that coffee grounds are harmless to slugs and snails once you know that the grounds are low in caffeine and the animals’ slime protects them from rough and sharp objects.

-So, with coffee grounds fallacy #1 under our belts, let’s see if the grounds will acidify soil, as we’re so frequently advised.
+So, with coffee grounds fallacy #1 under our belts, let’s see if the grounds will acidify the soil, as we’re so frequently advised.
 It’s a known fact that coffee grounds are only mildly acidic and their pH changes as they decompose.
-So, as you probably guessed, coffee grounds won’t acidify the soil around you azaleas or turn your hydrangeas blue.
+So, as you probably guessed, coffee grounds won’t acidify the soil around your azaleas or turn your hydrangeas blue.
 They don’t make a good mulch either, because they can compact, making it difficult or impossible for water to penetrate.
 You’ll find a much fuller discussion of this in a PDF by Linda Chalker-Scott

 Can you keep slugs and snails from your prize Hostas by surrounding them with coffee grounds?
 No.